Skip to main content

 10 mentions Positive Neutral Negative

-• “The second game had even better music and was quite interesting with mesmerizing visuals.”
+• “Second game had even better music and was quite interesting with mesmerizing visuals.”

-• “Unlike their previous attempts, the developers are set free from breaking even, resulting in a pure, clear, and astonishingly gorgeous modern presentation of classical celestial spheres.”
+• “Unlike their previous attempts, this game offers a pure, clear, and astonishingly gorgeous modern presentation of classical celestial spheres.”

 • “This has some fairly mediocre graphics that will understandably be a turn off for a lot of gamers, and it's a big contributor to the failure of the game to attract gamers despite having no up-front cost.”